syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/End-user-Capability.md

 {% endtabs %}

-`CurrentLine` property explained in the Positions and Offsets section, also does the same task as the GoTo method.
+`CurrentLine` property explained in the Positions and Offsets section, also does the same task as the `GoTo` function.

 ## Font configuration